 2. With a function

 This is the generic and most commonly used approach to add double quote characters in a formula.
-Type double quote twice, like double-double quotes ("").
-Although using double quotes twice is our preferred approach, when these double-double quotes come together with double quotes that specify a text, things can get mess.
+Type double quotes twice, like double-double quotes ("").
+Although using double quotes twice is our preferred approach, things can get messy when these double-double quotes come together with double quotes that specify a text.

 ="The "&B3&" is a """&C3&""" type Pokémon"

-It may be really hard to count double quotes in smaller screens.
+It may be really hard to count double quotes on smaller screens.
 Here is an alternative way to distinguish string separators from the double quotes used for text.

-The function is called CHAR which returns the character of a specific number.
-It can get a number from 1 to 255 as it argument and returns the character from your computer's character set that matches the number.
+The function is called CHAR, which returns the character of a specific number.
+It can get a number from 1 to 255 as its argument and returns the character from your computer's character set that matches the number.
 The character sets are different for Windows and Mac systems.
-While Windows machines uses ANSI code system, Mac machines uses Mac OS Roman.
+While Windows machines use ANSI code system, Mac machines use Mac OS Roman.

 Windows Character Set